Chaklader/SignalSyncPro/papers/PAPER_2.md

 ###### 4.1.1 Attention Layer Addition

+- All states during the testing are saved in a NPZ file and used for analysis
+- NEW ANALYSIS: Generate more counterfactuals for rare action transitions
+- NEW ANALYSIS: Analyze why bicycle wait times spike in Bi_6-9

 - Augment DQN with attention mechanism
 - Attention weights over 32 state dimensions
 - Visualization: Which features drive decisions?